maxburian/SAXS_py3/doc/LeashDeveloperDoc.rst

     }

-The ``type`` in the root says object which means it is a dictionary like datastructure.
+The ``type`` in the root says object which means it is a dictionary like data structure.
 The possible keys are declared in the ``properties`` doctionary/object.
 Inside the ``properties`` other nested types are declared in this case an ``array`` called ``Directory``.

-The ``appinfo`` section is not part of the Schema specification it is rather a custom field to tell the apps who process the schema about possible pecial treatments.
+The ``appinfo`` section is not part of the Schema specification it is rather a custom field to tell the applications that process the schema about possible special treatments.
 In this case we want the Leash use Editor widgets to pick a remote directory.
 This editor widget will be provided by the QItemDelegate.